 Also use the review to your advantage as much as possible.
 Send it to your client list in your monthly newsletter updates.

 Share it to your social media, announcing that you have another happy client from a recent project.
 Below are a couple examples of how I’ve done this on my Facebook Business page.

 I created this graphic in Canva.
 This is my old branding, but you get the point!

-Also create graphics to share milestones, such as this one where I share when we hit 90 reviews.
+Also create graphics to share milestones, such as this one where I shared when we hit 90 reviews.

 Who Else Should I Ask To Review Me?

 In addition to your happy clients, ask your trades and local suppliers to review you.
 Let them know that you will be happy to return the favour and review them as well.
 You can also ask employees or colleagues.

 I like to sprinkle those reviews in with the client reviews, don’t go gang busters on asking a slew of other professionals all at once.
 While getting suppliers and trades to review you is great to support your other testimonials, the client reviews are the most compelling and convincing for potential clients to see.

 Do you have something you want to ask or wish to add on this topic?
-Please comment below, I love to hear from you!
+Comment below.

-And don’t forget about hitting up my shop page.
+Please don’t forget about hitting up my shop page.
 Remember, you can’t get rave reviews and build your credibility without being well organized in your business.